The Life-Altering Antidote to Job-Hunting for the Over 55: Moving to Mexico

 If you have to work, it is possible to find a way to earn American dollars in Mexico working remotely.
 A data entry or transcription job at $15.00 an hour working from Mexico is a lot more palatable when you can go out to a nice dinner on it.

 Many companies these days allow telecommuting and others will if they can be convinced of the cost savings they might achieve.
-If you are currently in a job that allows you to complete some of your work without the requirement of personal interaction with customers, you may be in the perfect position to approach your boss about allowing you to workfrom home.
+If you are currently in a job that allows you to complete some of your work without the requirement of face-to-face personal interaction with customers, you may be in the perfect position to approach your boss about allowing you to work from home as a first step.

-From there it's a grooming process, for you both.
-You have to develop skills to indicate you can be trusted.
-You have to groom your boss into accepting your proposal.
-If you live in a hub city with direct flights to Mexico's major cities, you might be able to come back affordably every few months if need be.
+From there it's a grooming process for you both.
+You have to develop skills to indicate you can be trusted to produce even higher quality of work for the chance to work remotely.
+If you live in a hub city with direct flights to Mexico's major cities, you might be able to come back affordably every few months if need be, and still put more money into your 401(k).

 Starting an online business

-If you need to, you can live very comfortably on in Mexico in a tax bracket that would probably be demoralizing in the U.S. If you're relatively comfortable in the U.S., you can take it up a notch.
+If you need to, you can live very comfortably on in Mexico in a tax bracket that would probably be demoralizing in the U.S. If you are relatively comfortable in the U.S., you can take it up a notch.

 Even as much as it’s touted, Mexico's lower cost of living is under-rated